cisco-ce/roomos.cisco.com/doc/TechDocs/MacrosExtensionsRoomScheduler.md

 #### Example - creating a web app button ####

-**NOTE:** before you can add and see a web app launcher button, WebEngine mode must be enabled.
+**NOTE:** Before you can add and see a web app launcher button, WebEngine mode must be enabled.

 To create a button that will launch a web app run either one of the following commands: